 What Exactly is the 5/24 Rule?

 Every bank has rules that credit card applicants should know and follow.
 These rules are meant to ensure that credit card issuers do not get taken advantage of, and that they end up with long-term, profitable customers who will make payments on-time.

 Chase Bank, perhaps the most stringent bank in the industry when it comes to approving credit card applicants, has implemented what is commonly referred to as the 5/24 rule.
-Chase’s 5/24 rule is relatively unknown but if it’s not on your radar when applying for new cards, it could affect your application.
+Chase’s 5/24 rule is relatively unknown but if it’s not on your radar when applying for new credit card offers, it could affect your application.

-This is troublesome, considering Chase offers cards that feature extremely desirable rewards and even if your credit is in good standing and you are a strong candidate, you could be rejected for a new card based on this rule.
+This is troublesome, considering Chase offers cards that feature extremely desirable cash back and travel rewards and even if your credit is in good standing and you are a strong candidate, you could be rejected for a new card based on this rule.
 These cards include a slew of excellent Chase personal credit cards that earn Chase Ultimate Rewards points – like the ultra-premium Chase Sapphire Reserve.

 The 5/24 rule applies specifically to applicants who wish to open a new personal credit card with Chase.
 In a nutshell, the 5/24 rule stipulates that, if your account shows five or more credit card applications (which involve a hard inquiry each time you apply for a card) within the last 24 months, your credit card application will be rejected by Chase.

 This rule applies to all personal credit cards and applications, from any bank or card issuer, that may appear on your credit report – not just to applications with Chase.
 This is an internal rule, one that Chase does not formally publish in their terms and agreements or via any official announcements; it came to light after people began to notice that they were denied for credit cards through Chase and took to online forums to discuss the reasons why, and to compare their experiences.